loopbackio/loopback.io/pages/en/lb2/Installing-on-Windows.md

 Installing Node and StrongLoop on Windows presents some special challenges and requirements.

 {% include important.html content="
 StrongLoop Process Manager does not run on Windows.
-Therefore, you cannot deploy an application _to_ a Windows system.
+Therefore, you cannot use it to deploy an application _to_ a Windows system.
 However, you can build and deploy on a Windows system and deploy from there to a Linux or MacOS system.
 " %}

 ## Prerequisites

-### Compiler tools
+### Install compiler tools

 If you want features such as [application profiling](https://docs.strongloop.com/display/SLC/Profiling) or [monitoring](https://docs.strongloop.com/display/SLC/Monitoring-app-metrics), you must install compiler tools and Python before you start.
 See [Installing compiler tools](/doc/{{page.lang}}/lb2/Installing-compiler-tools.html#windows) for more information.

-### Git
+### Install Git

 The Node package manager tool, npm, uses Git to download packages from Github.